iontodirel/find_devices/README.md

 - Programmable support, with easy integration and no scripting required
   - Output from the program can directly be consumed by other programs
 - Correlation between audio devices and serial ports
-- Repeatable results, across system restarts, or when using generic sound cards.
   - Easily find USB sound cards on the same hub as a USB serial port.
+- Repeatable results, across system restarts, or when using generic sound cards with the same USB descriptors.

 ## Help